nicktgn/unity-humble-di/README.md

 ## Features

-- Serializable interface fields
-- Custom inspector for interface fields
+- **Serializable interface fields**
-- Support for array and list of interfaces
+  - Support for serializable Arrays and Lists of interfaces
+- **Custom inspector with custom object picker for interface dependencies**
-- `IProvider<>` interface to use POCO (plain old c# object) objects as dependencies
+- `IProvider<>` interface to use POCO objects as dependencies
+- TODO: Auto-resolution of dependencies
-- TODO: Specialized component for centralized dependency resolution
+- TODO: Centralized dependency tree editor

 ### Serializable interface fields
-Saves the assigned references to `MonoBehaviours` or `ScriptableObjects` that implement specified interfaces. **Lists and Arrays of interface types are also supported**
+Saves the assigned references to `MonoBehaviours` or `ScriptableObjects` that implement specified interfaces.
+Provides the level of indirection ([Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle)) necessary for better code decoupling and flexible TDD development approach. **Lists and Arrays of interface types are also supported**

 ```csharp
 public interface IFace {